-Legend has it that when Buffett was in high school, he and a friend bought a pinball machine.
-According to WarrenBuffett.com, the pair put it in a barbershop, and it was a success.
-With the profits from the first machine, they bought more and ended up having eight in different shops.
-The friends eventually sold all the machines, and Buffett used the money to buy stocks and start a small business.
+When Buffett was in high school, he and a friend bought a pinball machine.
+According to Biography, the pair put it in a barbershop and quickly earned enough to buy more machines and install them in other shops.
+The friends eventually sold all the machines for a profit of $1,200.

-If you want your fortune to continue to grow, the best thing you can do is keep reinvesting it.
-Of course, you can enjoy the fruits of your labor, but don't spend it all.
+If you want your fortune to grow, the best thing you can do is keep reinvesting it in your business.
+Of course, you can enjoy the fruits of your labor, but don't spend it all in one place.

 4. Graduate College Early

-Did you know that Buffett attended college for only three years — two at the Wharton School of Business and one at the University of Nebraska?
-Although college costs weren't nearly as high as they are today, it's likely that Buffett saved money by finishing college in three years instead of four.
-And today's college students will likely save even more.
+Because of Buffett's sharp mind for business, it's no surprise that he managed to finish college in three years — two at the Wharton School of Business and one at the University of Nebraska, according to the book "Icons of Business."
+Although college costs weren't nearly as high in Buffett's day as they are today, it's likely that he saved money by completing his education in three years instead of four.

 5. Bounce Back From Rejection